Claudio-89/Terraform-on-Azure/README.md

 # Terraform on Azure

-The resources for this project have been deployed in the "A Cloud Guru" sandbox environment which has some limitations.
+The resources for this project have been deployed in the "A Cloud Guru" sandbox environment, which has some limitations that does not allow to always follow best practices in a real-world scenario.

 # Resources deployed